GLOBAL MARKETS-World stocks stall as U.S.-China tensions flare again

 Fading hopes of a rapprochement between the world's two biggest economies before additional, potentially damaging tariff hikes kick in has lowered risk appetite, pushing the benchmark German 10-year government yield to its lowest since Nov.
 1 DE10YT=RR.

-The yen - a safe-haven currency - gained against the U.S. dollar, recovering from six-month lows JPY=EBS.
+The yen - perceived as a safe-haven currency - ticked up from six-month lows against the U.S. dollar JPY=EBS.

-London's blue-chip index fell from two-month highs .FTSE and a pan-European stocks index was down 0.2% .STOXX, led by trade-sensitive sectors such as autos, down 0.6% .SXAP and tech, down 0.4%. .SX8P.
+A pan-European stocks index retreated from four-year peaks hit earlier in the week, ending 0.1% lower .STOXX, led by the trade-sensitive auto sector, down 0.8% .SXAP for its worst day in more than a week.

 The U.S. legislation, which threatens sanctions for human rights violations and seeks to safeguard Hong Kong's autonomy, prompted China to warn of "firm counter measures".

-China's state council said that it would step up punishment for intellectual property violations - a key sticking point in the U.S.-China conflict - and that it would lower non-tarrif trade barriers.
+"The market is reacting in a cautiously positive way to the fact that we don't have any details of (China's) retaliation," said Ken Odeluga, market analyst at City Index in London.

-Fears as to the extent of Chinese retaliation started to ease during London trading.
+"I think we'll know more in the coming days and the market is keeping its powder dry for that."

-"When you see the optics of siding with Hong Kong against the mainland, that would seem at face value to be intuitively antagonist to the prospect of the trade negotiations," said Jeremy Stretch, head of G10 FX strategy at CIBC capital markets.
+Meanwhile, China's state council said that it would step up punishment for intellectual property violations - a key sticking point in the U.S.-China conflict - and that it would lower non-tariff trade barriers.

 Wall Street's main indexes closed at record levels for a third straight day on Wednesday, albeit in thin liquidity before the Thanksgiving holiday, after data showed U.S. economic growth had picked up in the third quarter and consumer spending had increased.